melanie-lent/Team-Draft/README.md

 For strategy in playing Pokemon GO.
 Generates a balanced team of 6 pokemon and their ideal movesets and IVs, uses simulated annealing.

+Sample data is based on the PvPoke dataset

 ## Analyzing results

 Pokemon in a team will be displayed with abbreviated forms of their ideal moveset and IV values (in order being *attack*, *defense*, and *stamina*.)